Judy left us far too soon due to complications from a pulmonary embolism. She died at Overlake Hospital in Bellevue, WA, but not without a fight.

 -Care & Arrangements Entrusted to Emmick Family Funeral Home of Seattle-

-To plant a tree in memory of Judith "Judy" Kathleen Taylor, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Judith "Judy" Kathleen Taylor, please visit our floral store.